-In this tutorial Excel Conditional Formatting Dates, you will learn how to use Excel function WEEKDAY() to find out the weekdays from some dates.
+In this tutorial Excel Conditional Formatting Dates, you will learn how to use the Excel function WEEKDAY() to find out the weekdays from some dates.

 You might want to look through the other posts related to Excel Conditional Formatting Formula: